slack-ruby/slack-ruby-bot-server/README.md

 [![Build Status](https://travis-ci.org/slack-ruby/slack-ruby-bot-server.svg?branch=master)](https://travis-ci.org/slack-ruby/slack-ruby-bot-server)
 [![Code Climate](https://codeclimate.com/github/slack-ruby/slack-ruby-bot-server.svg)](https://codeclimate.com/github/slack-ruby/slack-ruby-bot-server)

-A library that enables you to write a complete Slack bot service with Slack button integration, in Ruby.
+Build a complete Slack bot service with Slack button integration, in Ruby.

 If you are not familiar with Slack bots or Slack API concepts, you might want to watch [this video](http://code.dblock.org/2016/03/11/your-first-slack-bot-service-video.html).

-A good demo of a service built on top of this is [missingkidsbot.org](http://missingkidsbot.org).
+A good [open-source demo](https://github.com/dblock/slack-strava) of a service built on top of this library is [Strava integration with Slack](https://slava.playplay.io).

 ### What is this?